 Useful when you need to reconstitute certain medications and for wound dressing.

 These are needed to administer medications.

 Keep a set of both sterile and non-sterile gloves in your first aid kit.
-Gloves are needed to protect yourself when handling potentially infectious fluids, like blood.
+You need gloves to protect yourself when handling potentially infectious fluids like blood.

 Scissors are used to cut gauze and bandages.
-Bandage scissors are the safest kind of scissors to keep as they have blunt tips and angled blades.
+Bandage scissors are the safest to keep in your DIY first aid kit as they have blunt tips and angled blades.
 This means that you can easily cut bandages or dressings without any risk of further injury.